zulip/zulip.github.io/outreachy-round-13.md

   go for an approach that involves auto-generated documentation (etc.).

-* Implementing analytics so we can see: how are messages distributed across users? what happens when you analyze the social graph of who talks to and mentions whom, and how interconnected are people and groups across streams?
+* Implementing analytics so we can see how people use zulip, see which features are valuable, systematically debug performance problems, etc.

- - Frontend analytics visualizations: we store a lot of interesting data about user activity, stream activity, etc. The task would be to make fun/useful visualizations of the data for users and realm admins.
+ - Frontend analytics visualizations: we store a lot of interesting data about user activity, stream activity, etc. The projects will be around make fun/useful visualizations of the data for users and realm admins.

- - Backend analytics: There is a lot of data in our production tables and server logs that would be nice to aggregate (e.g. common errors that give out response code 500).
+ - Backend analytics: There is a lot of data in our production tables and server logs that would be nice to aggregate (e.g. info about stream/user activity, or common server errors).

 * Improving our experimental [Electron-based desktop client application](https://github.com/zulip/zulip-electron) with better